 You have rights during a CPS investigation.
 You are not required to answer any questions asked by CPS investigators and should exercise your Fifth Amendment right to remain silent.
 Admitting that you drink or lose your temper now and then could be blown out of proportion and used to incriminate you.

-If you have been served with a restraining order, it means someone has gone to the court and told a judge they are fearful of you.
-What makes a restraining order a pre-charge issue is the potential for it to turn into a criminal investigation, especially if you are suspected of committed domestic violence.
+If you have been served a restraining order, it means someone has gone to the court and told a judge they are fearful of you.
+A restraining order is a pre-charge issue because of the potential for it to turn into a criminal investigation, especially if you are suspected of committing domestic violence.

-Once you are served with a restraining order, you will be required to attend a hearing where you will have the opportunity to express to the judge why the order should not be issued.
+Once you are served a restraining order, you will have to attend a hearing where you can express to the judge why the order should not be issued.
 It is imperative that an attorney represents you during this hearing.
-It’s common for individuals who represent themselves to end up making incriminating statements because they admitted to questions during cross-examination.
+It’s common for individuals who represent themselves to unknowingly make incriminating statements during cross-examination.

 Harris County Criminal Defense Lawyers

-Now is not the time to be idle.
-If you or someone you know is under investigation for an alleged crime, contact The Gonzalez Law Group, PLLC.
+Now is the time to act.
+If you or someone you know is under investigation for an alleged crime, contact The Gonzalez Law Group.
 Every case that comes through our door is treated with vigilance, and yours is no exception.
 To schedule a free consultation, call (832) 530-4070 or submit your information in the online contact form.
-The Gonzalez Law Group, PLLC assist clients with pre-charge issues in Harris County.